dfan/personalweb/content/projects.md

 description = "projects"
 +++

+{{% portfolio image="/images/portfolio/coming_soon.png" alt="CVPR 2020" %}}
+### Coming Soon
+Lack of high-quality, diverse, and large-scale data impedes research in many fields, including single-image 3D vision.
+For my senior thesis, I created a novel large-scale dataset for single-image 3D in the wild.
+I implemented a pipeline for crowdsourcing dense pixel-wise 3D ground truths from sparse annotations, and trained state-of-art deep learning models to benchmark our datasets fo rmultiple tasks.
+The dataset improves performance in multiple visual tasks, and also introduces new tasks for research.

+This work was accepted to CVPR 2020 and advised by Professor Jia Deng.
+{{% /portfolio %}}

 {{% portfolio image="/images/portfolio/tigertexts.png" url="https://tigertexts.io/about" alt="TigerTexts" %}}
 ### [TigerTexts | Spring 2018](https://tigertexts.io/about)
 Finding coursebook info for Princeton students is unnecessarily difficult.
 I built a web app that consolidates Princeton coursebook pricing from multiple sources, and offers third-party seller options, thus providing the most complete information on cheap textbooks.
 Built in Express.js, React, Redux, Python, and MongoDB.